-Grade 9 Prerequisite: Teacher permission, a writing assessment, and an 8th grade English score of 94% or higher, PVASS Projections Weighting: 15% Because this is a course that provides students with skills necessary for success in AP English classes, students are expected to arrive with a command of close reading, writing, speaking, and us ashulary shills.
-Students will further their mentary of the writing reasons above.
+Prerequisite: Teacher permission, a writing assessment, and CREDIT: 1.0 an 8th grade English score of 94% or higher, PVASS Projections

-vocabulary skills.
+Because this is a course that provides students with skills necessary for success in AP English classes, students are expected to arrive with a command of close reading, writing, speaking, and vocabulary skills.
 Students will further their mastery of the writing process, sharpen communication skills, and read and analyze challenging literature.
 A secondary goal of this course is to prepare students for the Keystone exams and initial preparation for the AP English courses.
 Summer reading assignments may be required.